-The Spokane River and Lake Spokane have been placed on the State of Washington's 303(d) list of impaired waters because of elevated concentrations of polychlorinated biphenyls (PCBs).
-To address these impairments, the Washington State Department of Ecology (Ecology) has been pursuing a toxics reduction strategy that included the establishment of a Spokane River Regional Toxics Task Force (Task Force) to identify and reduce PCBs at their source in the watershed.
+The Spokane River and Lake Spokane have been placed on the State of Washington's 303(d) list of impaired waters because of elevated concentrations of polychlorinated biphenyls (PCBs) in fish tissue, as specified by Washington's Water Quality Assessment Listing Methodology to Meet Clean Water Act Requirements (Water Quality Program Policy 1-11)1.
+To address these impairments, the Washington State Department of Ecology (Ecology) has been pursuing a toxics reduction strategy that included the establishment of the Spokane River Regional Toxics Task Force (Task Force) to identify and reduce PCBs at their source in the watershed.

-Recent sampling conducted by the Washington State Department of Ecology's (Ecology's) Environmental Assessment Program in (Era-Miller and Wong, 2022) and the Task Force (LimnoTech, 2021) showed elevated PCB concentrations in biofilm and sediments in the section of the Spokane River downstream of the Mission Avenue bridge in Spokane.
+Recent sampling conducted by the Washington State Department of Ecology's (Ecology's) Environmental Assessment Program (Era-Miller and Wong, 2022) and the Task Force (LimnoTech, 2021) showed elevated PCB concentrations in biofilm and sediments in the section of the Spokane River downstream of the Mission Avenue bridge in Spokane.
 This section is referred to as the Mission Reach.
 Initial forensic analyses conducted for the Task Force could not positively identify the source of these elevated PCB concentrations, in part because the spatial resolution of the available monitoring stations was too coarse to pinpoint the locations where PCB contamination was entering the river.

-This project consisted of monitoring PCB concentrations in Mission Reach biofilm and sediments in order to: 1) better define the spatial distribution of PCB contamination, and 2) help define the location(s) where previously unidentified PCB sources are entering the Mission Reach.
-Sediments were collected at seven locations in the Mission Reach, corresponding to areas where elevated PCB concentrations were observed in prior monitoring and areas where magnetic anomalies were observed during prior object detection surveys.
-Biofilm samples were collected at 42 locations, roughly corresponding to six locations in the direct vicinity of each Ecology monitoring location that showed elevated PCB concentrations in 2018 or 2019.
+This project consisted of monitoring PCB concentrations in Mission Reach biofilm and sediments to: 1) better define the spatial distribution of PCB contamination and 2) help define the location(s) where previously unidentified PCB sources are entering the Mission Reach.
+Sediments were collected at seven locations in the Mission Reach, corresponding to either areas where elevated PCB concentrations were observed in prior monitoring or areas where magnetic anomalies were observed during prior object detection surveys.
+Biofilm samples were collected at 42 locations, roughly corresponding to six locations in the direct vicinity of each Ecology biofilm or sediment monitoring location that showed elevated PCB concentrations in 2018 or 2019.

 One of the seven sediment samples showed elevated PCB concentrations.
-This sample was taken near the left bank just downstream of the Iron Bridge and corresponding to an area where magnetic anomalies were observed during a prior object detection survey.
+This sample was taken near the right bank just downstream of the Iron Bridge and corresponding to an area where magnetic anomalies were observed during a prior object detection survey.
 Locations where elevated sediment PCB concentrations were observed in the past did not show elevated concentrations in the 2022 monitoring.
 The patchy and temporally inconsistent nature of the Mission Reach sediment PCB data make it difficult to draw strong conclusions regarding the location of unidentified sources.